sherydreyer/HelloWorld/README.md

 # HelloWorld
-learning how to use GtiHub
+learning how to use GitHub